Last Updated on May 17, 2023 by Matt

 Western Australia

-The only electric scooters that are allowed on public roads in Western Australia are the ones with a power output of 200 Watts or less, and a maximum speed of 10 kmh.
-Other scooters can only be ridden on private grounds.
+The only electric scooters with 200 Watts or less power and a maximum speed of 10 km/h are allowed on public roads.
+Other scooters are restricted to private grounds.

 Tasmania